-Antipsychotics - While the evidence on the safety of antipsychotic use in pregnancy is limited, evidence from the general population supports their use to treat psychosis.
+Antipsychotics - The evidence on the safety of antipsychotic use in pregnancy is very limited but, as a group, they do not appear to be associated with adverse outcomes.
 However, clozapine is known to cross the placenta and the evidence on its safety in breastfeeding women is limited.

-If considering use of clozapine in pregnant women, seek specialist psychiatric consultation.
+Do not initiate use of clozapine in pregnant women.